Samsung Odyssey OLED G9/G95SC S49CG95 Monitor Review

 • Not bright enough to fight intense glare.

 The Samsung Odyssey OLED G9 is excellent for media creation.
 It displays a wide range of colors and has impressive accuracy before calibration, so images look life-like.
 It also provides enough space to multitask or view your entire video timeline at once, but there are text clarity issues, so text and images don't look sharp.
-If you want to use it in a well-lit room, it has incredible reflection handling, but its SDR brightness is just okay.
+If you want to use it in a well-lit room, it has decent reflection handling, but its SDR brightness is just okay, and blacks look purple in bright rooms.
 On the downside, OLEDs are prone to burn-in when exposed to the same static elements over time, like if you always leave your editing program open on the screen.

 Pros